 Welcome to Narrative’s Sixth Annual “Tell Me a Story” High School Contest!
 This page is for students and teachers and will serve as the epicenter of all contest information and activity.

 Students worldwide ages fifteen to eighteen are eligible to submit to the contest.
 (Winners and finalists will be asked to provide proof of age.)

 Writers will submit work through their English teacher, who will upload the work on the contest submission page.
 Each teacher may submit the work of no more than ten students with one poem submitted on behalf of each student.
 The contest is free to enter.

 The contest opens January 6, 2021, and the submission deadline is February 4, 2021, at noon PST.
 All submissions must be previously unpublished, either in print or online (including on social media).
-Winners, along with their teachers, will be notified in mid-March.
-The contest results, including finalists, will be announced in mid-April.
+The contest results, including winners and finalists, will be announced in mid-April.

 In the era of stay-at-home orders and COVID-19, we want to invite you to Escape.
 Your Escape poem might be about a literal taking off, or it might be an imaginative flight of fancy; it could be centered on something big or small; it might be fearful or brave.
 Escape might entail getting to a specific place or time, or it could be about a person or feeling.
 It might involve running toward something, or away.
 Escape could mean a trip outside yourself, or a journey within.
 Is there a companion in your escape plan?
 Is there an adventure you’re longing to take?
 What words or images come to mind when you hear the word escape?
 What circumstances are you itching to get away from?
 We want to know where you start from and where you go.
 Write a poem that takes your audience on an escape that only you can write—in your unique voice.
 Be sure your poem is ten to fifty lines long.
 Now, go!